Anandukaran/Anandukaran/README.md

-- 👋 Hi, I’m @Anandukaran
+- 👋 Hi, I’m @Anandu Karunakaran
-- 👀 I’m interested in ... business analytics
+- 👀 I’m interested in manipulating data to find hidden meanings and patterns that can used by companies to build plans accordingly for their growth.
+I would also like to learn and improve myself as much as possible.
-- 🌱 I’m currently learning ... business analytics
+- 🌱 I’m currently learning Business analytics for my Masters degree
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data analytics and statistical modelling projects
-- 📫 How to reach me ...
+- 📫 How to reach me ...anandukaran@gmail.com

 <!---
 Anandukaran/Anandukaran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.